Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 - Integrated kickstand

 While you can go bigger than this, you very quickly end up losing the portability factor to do so.
 At 18.5" this VisionOwl monitor gives you much more space than smaller 15.6" monitors while keeping a 1080p resolution.
-The larger size also means a full-size HDMI port, so you can connect devices like streaming sticks, gaming systems, and more without needing an adaptor.

 - Dual 15.6" monitors